-Ascend has secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring services at no cost to you for two (2) years.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.

-Visit https://enroll.idheadquarters.com to take advantage of your identity monitoring services.
+Visit <<IDMonitoringURL>> to activate and take advantage of your identity monitoring services.

-You have until << Date>> to activate your identity monitoring services.
+You have until <<Date>> to activate your identity monitoring services.